Aamir-Raheem/python_programming/README.md

 Feel free to fork this repository, make improvements, and submit pull requests.
 License

-This project is open source and available under the MIT License (or choose your preferred license).
+This project is open source and available under the MIT License.
 Contact

-Aamir Bin Raheem - [Your Email Address] (Optional)
+Aamir Bin Raheem - aamirraheem66@gmail.com